Sowhat999/lyft-backend-engineering-project/README.md

 ## Test-Driven Development
 - **Task**: Add new functionality to the system and modify an existing component, ensuring all tests pass
-- **Objectives**: Use test-driven development (TDD) to seemlessly integrate a new module into the system
+- **Objectives**: Use test-driven development (TDD) to seamlessly integrate a new module into the system
 - **Topics**:
   - Test-driven development
   - Agile development